 The Sanjeevani Group opened seven totally free Pediatric Open Heart Surgical Hospitals:

-BOMBAY, RAIPUR & NEW DELHI, INDIA
+MUMBAI, RAIPUR & NEW DELHI, INDIA

 SRI LANKA, NIGERIA, FIJI